The Unicist Evolutionary Approach in the 4th Industrial Revolution

-The Seven Pillars of the Unicist Evolutionary Approach to Businesses
+The Eight Pillars of the Unicist Evolutionary Approach to Businesses

 - The Unified Field Management: to manage the unified field of the concepts of business processes, to define what is possible to be achieved and how to make it happen.

 - Unicist Strategy: to develop maximal and minimum strategies, within the limits of what is possible to be achieved, to grow and ensure results.

 - The Use of Catalysts: to accelerate business processes and ensure the achievement of results in adaptive environments.